Turkish Airlines fleet: 2010s

-During the winter period following the 2016 Turkish coup d'état attempt, the airline saw a heavy downfall in passenger numbers, which caused it to ground 30 aircraft.
+During the winter period following the 2016 Turkish coup attempt, the airline saw a heavy downfall in passenger numbers, which caused it to ground 30 aircraft.
 On 14 February 2017, Turkish Airlines announced that it had reached an agreement with Boeing to convert its order for two Boeing 777-300ER aircraft to Boeing 777-200F, the freighter variant.
 In September 2017, Turkish Airlines signed a letter of intent to purchase 25 Boeing 787-9 aircraft, which included an option for further five.
 Both 777 freighters were delivered to the airline in December 2017.
 At the end of the same month, three more 777Fs were ordered.
 In January 2018, the airline signed a memorandum of understanding with Airbus to acquire 25 Airbus A350-900 aircraft and five options.
 The Boeing 787 and Airbus A350 deal was finalized two months later and the airline officially ordered the two types in March 2018.
 On 25 November 2018, the airline ordered three more Boeing 777 freighter aircraft.
 As of December 2018, the airline owned 37 of the 330 aircraft it operated, with the rest being leased.
 Of the leased aircraft, 207 were on long-term and 87 were on short-term contracts.
 Throughout 2018, 11 aircraft of the Airbus A320 family had extensive cabin renewals, while 12 Boeing 737-800s were transferred to subsidiary AnadoluJet.

 On 12 March 2019, following the request of the Directorate General of Civil Aviation, Turkish Airlines grounded all of its 12 Boeing 737 MAX aircraft.
 Some aircraft that departed a few hours before the decision had to return to Istanbul Atatürk Airport.
 Turkish Airlines also did not take delivery of a further 12 737 MAX aircraft due to the global grounding, causing the planes to be stored at the Boeing Field.
 The final Airbus A340-300 left the fleet in April 2019.
 On 26 June 2019, the airline received its first Boeing 787-9 registered TC-LLA.
 The aircraft was welcomed at Istanbul Airport with a ceremony attended by Turkish media.
 The first commercial flight with the type was flown on 8 July to Trabzon Airport.
 In August 2019, Turkish Airlines chairman İlker Aycı stated that the carrier was looking into receiving its orders of long-haul aircraft, such as the Airbus A350-900, earlier than planned.
-In addition, he said that the airline was interested in the Airbus A220 and Embraer E190/E195 in order to serve new destinations.
+In addition, he said that the airline was interested in the Airbus A220 and Embraer E190/E195 to serve new destinations.
 On 31 December 2019, it was reported that Turkish Airlines received a compensation of around $225 million from Boeing due to the 737 MAX groundings.